ISA-tools/isa-specs/source/isatab.rst

 All labels are case-sensitive:

  - In the Investigation file, section headers MUST be completely written in upper case (e.g. STUDY), field headers MUST have the first letter of each word in upper case (e.g. Study Identifier); with the exception of the referencing label (REF).
- - In the Study or Assay files, column headers MUST also have the first letter of each word in upper case, with the exception of the referencing label (REF).
+ - In the Study and Assay files, column headers MUST also have the first letter of each word in upper case, with the exception of the referencing label (REF).

 Dates SHOULD be supplied in the `ISO8601 <http://www.iso.org/iso/home/standards/iso8601.htm>`_ format "YYYY-MM-DD".